Cabin Crew - DAN AIR REMEMBERED

 1976

-As much as the 73-76 uniform was complained about, the 1976 replacement was complimented.
+As much as the 73-76 uniform was complained about, the 1976 replacement was admired.
+When the uniform was launched it consisted of a dark blue tee shirt with red piping.
+The following year a blouse was introduced.
 The staff had a choice of two colours with the blouse, red or blue.
 There was a short sleeved option for summer as well.
 The House of Mansfield came up with the design.
 Although the uniform looks black on most pictures, it was, in fact, described as 'Midnight Blue'.
 By having such a dark blue the uniform matched the aircraft.
 One criticism came from one stewardess who said "I always thought the hat was a bit on the high side!
 I preferred the blue one that came after it. now THAT was a uniform."
 Other comments included

 • 'I felt so proud wearing that uniform.
 I even drove to work in the hat.'